shea-farrell/rh-ty-blog.github.io/docs/_posts/2025-02-11-Jack_Brennan.markdown

 **This is the text area where you can enter your blog details for Monday**.

 This was the first day of redhat, I had a decent bit of fun and enjoyed it all throughout.
+At the start of the day around 10-10:30 we had all introduced ourselves and played some short games such as:
+- two truths and a lie
+- we had to order ourselves from 1-7 based on a number given to us without talking
-At the start of the day we had been toured around the building and shown where our desks were
+- the same as the one above except with our birthdays afterwards we had been toured around the building and shown where our desks were after that we were sat in the boardroom and learned a bit about agile and bash, One of the activitys we done for not too much happened today

-* Mauris laoreet fermentum ante, non pulvinar lectus.
-* Integer pellentesque velit sem, vitae feugiat ex ultricies ut.
-* Fusce ac scelerisque nisi.
-Nunc sollicitudin a neque eget lobortis.

-Pellentesque aliquam lobortis augue, ut pulvinar elit viverra non.
-Vivamus dapibus lorem lorem, non viverra elit commodo eget.
-Duis auctor at nulla a gravida.
-Phasellus finibus orci a elit faucibus, nec maximus massa euismod.

 ---

-## Tuesday
+## Tuesday (yayy)

 ---